 Myth: If my teen is not sexually active, there is no reason to vaccinate at such a young age.
 As a gynecologist, I hope to convince you that even the most vigilant parent will be challenged to know for sure when a child chooses to have sex.
 By age 18, over half of teens (little difference between boys and girls) have become sexually active .
 Furthermore, HPV is so common that nearly all sexually active adults will be exposed to the virus.
 Another important advantage to early vaccination: a pre-teen develops a better immune response to the vaccine than an older teen or adult and, therefore, gets more protection.
 Because so many adults have been exposed to HPV by their mid-twenties, the HPV vaccine (Gardasil) is less likely to provide effective protection after that age.

 Finally, parents know how quickly childhood passes.
 Teens come to the doctor’s office much less frequently, so immunizations can easily slip out of our minds.
 Don’t let this important window of opportunity pass by.

 These days a general mistrust of the institutions of government and society has spilled over into healthcare.
 Scientific progress has added much to what medicine can offer.
 But treatment options are no longer simple measures that a lay person can easily grasp.
 And the physician who recommends them is no longer the old family doctor who cared for your granny, delivered your mom and you, and stitched up your knee a couple times.
 As a modern physician, as well as a mom, I understand this very well.
 But avoiding these important vaccinations because of fear and misinformation is much like saying “I don’t trust a car seat.”

 Note: We do have Gardasil in the office for our young patients who did not receive it as pre-teens or teens.
-PREGNANT WOMEN SHOULD NOT RECEIVE HPV VACCINES!
+This vaccine is not given during pregnancy.